metaclass-nl/tutorial-api-platform/README.md

 ```shell
 docker-compose exec php bin/console doctrine:fixtures:load
 ```
-Say yes to 'Careful, database "api" will be purged.
-Do you want to continue?'
+Say yes to "Careful, database "api" will be purged.
+Do you want to continue?"
 (You will loose all data in the database of your api-platform install).

 To test the new Entity class point your browser at https://localhost:8443/.
-When you try out Get /employees the response body should contain the data of the four employees.
+When you try out Get /hours the response body should contain the data of the hours.